Meutya Hafid: Hostage tragedy

 On 18 February 2005, Hafid and her cameraman, Budiyanto, were kidnapped and held hostage by gunmen while they were on reporting in Iraq.
 The last contact made with Hafid was on 15 February, three days earlier, by Metro TV.
 They were finally released on 21 February 2005.
 Prior to Iraq, Hafid had also covered the tsunami tragedy in Aceh.

-On 28 September 2007, Hafid published her book, entitled 168 Jam dalam Sandera: Memoar Seorang Jurnalis yang Disandera di Irak (168 Hours Taken as A Hostage: Memoirs of a Journalist in Iraq).
+On 28 September 2007, Hafid published her book 168 Jam dalam Sandera: Memoar Seorang Jurnalis yang Disandera di Irak (168 Hours Taken as A Hostage: Memoirs of a Journalist in Iraq).
 President Susilo Bambang Yudhoyono wrote the introduction in the book.
 Besides the president, several other figures also contributed to the book, such as Don Bosco Selamun (Chief Editor of Metro TV 2004–2005), Marty Natalegawa (Former Spokesman of the Ministry of Foreign Affairs), and Abu Bakar Baasyir (Leader of Jamaah Ansharut Tauhid).